yanunes11/SalesforceTools/README.md

+# Purpose
+A lot of different usual tools to work on Salesforce developments

 # Classes
 1. AccountProcessor: retrieve related contats with accounts, sum the total number of relations and assign it to Account.NumberField
 2. BatchDuplicatedContacts : batch apex that merge duplicated contacts